Sep9

 Teaches how following is Jesus is not only exclusive, following Jesus is costly.
 It demands everything.

-Teaches how our relationship with God is both horizontal and vertical.
+Note: Our relationship with God is both horizontal and vertical.
 The man had the horizontal part down when it came to His neighbors and treating people right, but not the vertical part when it came to his relationship[p with God.

 Notice how Jesus didn’t lower the bar, or alter the message.
 He did the most loving thing you can do with somebody who’s in darkness, by giving them the truth in love.
 The most unloving thing you can do is dilute the message out of the fear of offending.